-- the time limit for a Team shoot-off will be 1/3 of the applicable time limit. - 7.6.5.2.3 Ties deciding the entrance to the Elimination Round will be broken on the distance shot last as soon as the results of the qualification round have been verified.
-At 30m the target set-up for the shoot-off will be as follows: - For individuals there will be one competitor per target butt on neutral target butts in the middle of the field. - For individuals when shooting on multiple center faces the competitor will shoot at the center in the same position (A, B, C or D) as he or she used in the competition. - For each teams one target butt with one single target face, or three 80cm-centers with triangular set-up in the middle of the field will be used.
-The individual team members will decide which center they will shoot at when multiple centers are used. - 7.6.5.2.4 Until official information about shoot-offs is given, competitors must remain on the competition field.
-A competitor who is not present at an announced shoot-off will be declared the loser of that match. - 7.6.6 The Ranking at World Championships will follow the above procedure (for details see Organizers Manual of the Outdoor Target Archery Championships, Appendix II). - 7.6.7 The Ranking at other tournaments will follow the above procedure, however those competitors eliminated during the Olympic Round with scores tying will be ranked equal and will be given the same position (without considering the number of hits, 10's and X's). - 7.6.8 At the end of the Tournament the Organizing Committee must supply complete result lists to all participants: Competitors, Team Captains, Council Members, Congress Delegates who are present, Judges and the Director of Shooting.
+- 7.6.5.2 For ties deciding the entrance to the Elimination Rounds, or in matches deciding the progress from one stage of the competition to the next, or for deciding the medal placements after match play competition, there will be shoot-offs to break the ties (the system of the number of 10's and X's will not be used): - 7.6.5.2.1 Ties deciding the entrance to the Elimination Round will be broken on the distance shot last as soon as the results of the qualification round have been verified.
+At 30m the target set-up for the shoot-off will be as follows: - For individuals there will be one athlete per target butt on neutral target butts in the middle of the field; - For individuals when shooting on multiple center faces the athlete will shoot at the center in the same position (A, B, C or D) that he or she used in the competition; - For each team one target butt with one single target face, or three 80cm-centers with triangular set-up in the middle of the field will be used.
+The individual team members will decide which center they will shoot at when multiple centres are used.